-Backflow Prevention Program: Ensures

-the proper installation and maintenance of thousands of backflow prevention devices throughout our system.
-These devices ensure hazards originating on customers' properties and from temporary connections do not impair or alter the quality of water in our distribution system.
-For more information about Kentucky American Water's backflow prevention program, visit www.kentuckyamwater.com or contact the Cross Connection department at KAW.cc@amwater.com or 859-268-6310.
+Backflow Prevention: This program safeguards the water supply by eliminating cross connections in our distribution system and ensuring the proper installation and maintenance of backflow prevention devices.
+These devices block the reverse flow of water from hazards originating on customers' properties and temporary connections from entering our water lines.
+Visit www.kentuckyamwater.com for more information or contact the Cross Connection Department at KAW.cc@amwater.com or 859-544-0903.